 For the past three years, real estate lawyers have raked in more legal malpractice claims than any other legal practice area, quickly followed by trusts and estates, and corporate and securities law.
-Regardless of the type of law, anyone in Beverly Hills whose lawyers caused some kind of damage know the importance of a legal malpractice lawsuit.
+Regardless of the type of law, anyone in Sherman Oaks whose lawyers caused some kind of damage know the importance of a legal malpractice lawsuit.
 Negligent legal work can cost individuals thousands or millions of dollars, depending on why the client hired the lawyer and what mistakes the lawyer made.
-Filing a legal malpractice lawsuit is one of the best ways to get compensation following a lawyer's mistakes.
+Filing a legal malpractice lawsuit is one of the best ways to get compensation following a lawyer’s mistakes.

 In a recent study by a national insurance broker found that both the number of claims of legal malpractice and the severity of claims are on the rise.
 The study found that five insurance companies are dealing with more than 21 claims of $50 million or more, one of which is responsible for 11 of those claims.
 The insurance companies also reported a steady climb in legal malpractice claims over the years.